xinru1414/AspectHierarchy/README.md

 ```
 $ pipenv run python gen_graph.py
 ```
 All python files allow users to set up command line parameters.
-Details see each python file, or simply add `--help` to each command.
+Details see each python file, or simply add `--help` at the end of each command.

 ## Structure
 ### feng-hirst-rst-parser